QuentinMacheda/newcoin-os/README.md

   - <a href="https://discord.gg/AsJ8krTT3N">Discord</a>
 </p>

-> ⚠️ **Jan is currently in Development**: Expect breaking changes and bugs!
+> ⚠️ **Newcoin OS is currently in Development**: Expect breaking changes and bugs!

-Jan is an open-source ChatGPT alternative that runs 100% offline on your computer.
+Newcoin OS is an open-source ChatGPT alternative that runs 100% offline on your computer.

-**Jan runs on any hardware.** From PCs to multi-GPU clusters, Jan supports universal architectures:
+**Newcoin OS runs on any hardware.** From PCs to multi-GPU clusters, Newcoin OS supports universal architectures:

 - [x] Nvidia GPUs (fast)
 - [x] Apple M-series (fast)